otter502/keyboard-2-joystick/README.md

 # Development

-Goal: have something that converts keyboard inputs to a virtual joystick based on an easily editable config file
+Goal: have something that converts keyboard inputs to a virtual joystick based on an easily editable config file, similair to the GLASS tool used in FRC

 | Needs             | wants | Nice to have |
 | --------          | ------- | ---- |